Where are we with calibration under dataset shift in image classification?: Experimental setup

 \subsection{Datasets and studied shifts}

 We analyse calibration robustness across different image classification tasks and real-world natural distribution shifts.
 First, we investigate robustness against geographic and sub-population shifts, in natural image classification using the \textbf{Living17} and \textbf{Entity30} datasets~\citep{santurkar_breeds_2020}, as well as \textbf{Wilds-iCam}~\citep{koh_wilds_2021}.
 Next, we analyse realistic shifts specific to medical imaging, a high-stakes domain where robustness and calibration are of particular importance.
 We study calibration robustness against: (i) scanner changes in breast density assessment models using the \textbf{EMBED}~\citep{jeong_emory_2023} mammography dataset, (ii) scanner, population and prevalence changes in chest X-ray classification (No Finding / Diseased) using CheXpert~\citep{irvin_chexpert_2019} and MIMIC-CXR~\citep{johnson_mimic-cxr_2019} (\textbf{CXR}), (iii) equipment, prevalence, and geographic location changes for diabetic retinopathy assessment models, combining multiple public fundus imaging datasets~\citep{karthik_aptos_2019,decenciere_feedback_2014,dugas_diabetic_2015} (\textbf{RETINA}), and (iv) staining protocols changes in histopathology, using \textbf{WILDS-CameLyon}~\citep{koh_wilds_2021}.
 Finally, we test against hard modality shifts in natural image classification using \textbf{DomainNet}~\citep{peng_moment_2019} with `Real' images as the ID domain.
-Details about datasets and ID/shifted domain definitions can be found in~\cref{sec:datasets}.
+Details about datasets and ID/shifted domain definitions can be found in~\cref{sec:datasets}, \rebuttal{including visual examples of samples from both ID and shifted test sets for each dataset.}